bump-sh/bump-sh.github.io/src/_help/continuous-integration/cli.md

 - TOC
 {:toc}

 The Bump.sh CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
-With any API definition of your choice (from Swagger, OpenAPI or AsyncAPI), it can help you to:
+With any API definition of your choice (from OpenAPI, Swagger, or AsyncAPI), it can help you to:

-- Validate an API document before publishing to your documentation
+- Validate an API document before publishing to your documentation.
-- Publish an API document to your Bump.sh documentation or hubs
+- Publish an API document to your Bump.sh documentation or hubs.
-- Compare two API documents to generate a human-readable diff from your API definitions
+- Compare two API documents to generate a human-readable diff from your API description.

 ## Installation